São Paulo (state): Primary sector

+Secondary sector

 Regarding industry, São Paulo had an industrial GDP of R $378.7 billion in 2017, equivalent to 31.6% of the national industry and employed 2,859,258 workers in the industry.
 The main industrial sectors are: construction (18.7%), food (12.7%), chemical products (8.4%), industrial services for public services, such as electricity and water (7.9%), and motor vehicles (7.0%).
 These 5 sectors concentrate 54.7% of the state's industry.

 In 2019, Rio de Janeiro was the largest producer of oil and natural gas in Brazil, with 71% of the total volume produced.
 São Paulo is in second place, with an 11.5% share in total production.

 In Brazil, the automotive sector represents about 22% of industrial GDP.
 ABC Paulista is the first center and largest automobile center in Brazil.
 When the country's manufacturing was practically restricted to ABC, the State represented 74.8% of Brazilian production in 1990.
 In 2017, this index decreased to 46.6%, and in 2019, to 40.1%, due to a phenomenon of internalization of vehicle production in Brazil, driven by factors such as unions, which made payroll and labor burdens excessively burdensome, discouraged investment, and favored the search for new cities.
 The development of ABC cities has also helped curb the appeal, due to rising real estate costs and a higher density of residential areas.
 São Paulo has factories of GM, Volkswagen, Ford, Honda, Toyota, Hyundai, Mercedes-Benz, Scania and Caoa.

 In the production of tractors, in 2017, the main manufacturers in Brazil were John Deere, New Holland, Massey Ferguson, Valtra, Case IH and the Brazilian Agrale.
 They all have factories in the southeast, basically in São Paulo.

 In the steel industry, Brazilian crude steel production was 32.2 million tons in 2019.
 Minas Gerais represented 32.3% of the volume produced in the period, with 10,408 million tons.
 The other largest steel centers in Brazil in 2019 were: Rio de Janeiro (8,531 million tons), Espírito Santo (6,478 million tons) and São Paulo (2,272 million tons).
 Some steel manufacturers in São Paulo are COSIPA (owned by Usiminas), Aços Villares and Gerdau, which has factories in Mogi das Cruzes and Pindamonhangaba, which produce special steel, and Araçariguama, which produces long steel for civil construction.